About the ACLU's Project on Speech, Privacy, and Technology

 The ACLU’s Project on Speech, Privacy, and Technology (SPT) is dedicated to protecting and expanding the First Amendment freedoms of expression, association, and inquiry; expanding the right to privacy and increasing the control that individuals have over their personal information; and ensuring that civil liberties are enhanced rather than compromised by new advances in science and technology.
 The project is currently working on a variety of issues, including political protest, freedom of expression online, privacy of electronic information, journalists’ rights, scientific freedom, and openness in the courts.

-Ben Wizner is the Director of ACLU’s Speech, Privacy & Technology Project, which is dedicated to protecting and expanding the First Amendment freedoms of expression, association, and inquiry; expanding the right to privacy and increasing the control that individuals have over their personal information; and ensuring that civil liberties are enhanced rather than compromised by new advances in science and technology.
-He has litigated numerous cases involving post-9/11 civil liberties abuses, including challenges to airport security policies, government watchlists, extraordinary rendition, and torture.
-He has appeared regularly in the media, testified before Congress, and traveled several times to Guantanamo Bay to monitor military commission proceedings.
+Ben Wizner (@benwizner) is the Director of the ACLU’s Speech, Privacy & Technology Project.
+For nearly fifteen years, he has worked at the intersection of civil liberties and national security, litigating numerous cases involving airport security policies, government watch lists, surveillance practices, targeted killing, and torture.
+He appears regularly in the global media, has testified before Congress, and is an adjunct professor at New York University School of Law.
+Since July of 2013, he has been the principal legal advisor to NSA whistleblower Edward Snowden.
 Ben is a graduate of Harvard College and New York University School of Law and was a law clerk to the Hon.
 Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit.

 Jay Stanley is Senior Policy Analyst with the ACLU’s Speech, Privacy and Technology Project, where he researches, writes and speaks about technology-related privacy and civil liberties issues and their future.
-He is the Editor of the ACLU's "Free Future" blog and has authored and co-authored a variety of influential ACLU reports, white papers and fact sheets on such topics as government and private-sector surveillance, network neutrality, scientific freedom, privacy-enforcing institutions, data mining, NSA spying, the Patriot Act, video surveillance, and airline passenger security.
-Jay was co-chair of the successful 2009 Computers, Freedom and Privacy (CFP) conference in Washington DC.
-Before joining the ACLU in 2001, Jay was an analyst at the technology research firm Forrester, where he focused on Internet policy issues.
-He also served as the American politics editor of Facts on File’s World News Digest, where he covered Congress and presidential politics, and as national newswire editor at Medialink.
+He is the Editor of the ACLU's "Free Future" blog and has authored and co-authored a variety of influential ACLU reports, policy papers and fact sheets on such topics as government and private-sector surveillance, police body cameras, drones, network neutrality, scientific freedom, and airline passenger security.
+Before joining the ACLU five weeks before 9/11, Jay was an analyst at the technology research firm Forrester, where he focused on Internet policy issues.
 He is a graduate of Williams College and holds an M.A. in American History from the University of Virginia.

-Nathan Freed Wessler is a staff attorney with the ACLU's Speech, Privacy, and Technology Project, where he handles cases involving both free speech and privacy issues.
+Nathan Freed Wessler (@NateWessler) is a Staff Attorney with the ACLU's Speech, Privacy, and Technology Project, where he focuses on litigation and advocacy around surveillance and privacy issues, including cell phone location tracking, medical records privacy, and warrantless government use of surveillance technologies.
 He previously served as the National Security Fellow in the ACLU’s National Security Project, where he was involved in litigation seeking transparency and accountability for targeted killing and challenging unlawful detention at the U.S. prisons in Bagram and Guantanamo.
-Mr. Wessler is a graduate of Swarthmore College and New York University School of Law, where he was a Root-Tilden-Kern Fellow.
+Nate is a graduate of Swarthmore College and New York University School of Law, where he was a Root-Tilden-Kern Fellow.
 Prior to law school, he worked as a regional and national field organizer for the ACLU.
-Mr. Wessler served as a law clerk to the Hon.
+He served as a law clerk to the Hon.
 Helene N. White, United States Circuit Judge for the Sixth Circuit Court of Appeals, before rejoining the ACLU.